0xludovico2/botanalysisgame/README.md

-# 🐍 Snake Game with Rewards
+# 🐍 $Botanalysis Game

 A modern implementation of the classic Snake game with blockchain rewards integration.
-Play, earn points, and claim $BOT tokens on the Base blockchain.
+Play, earn points, and claim $BOT tokens on the Base Mainnet blockchain.

 ![Snake Game Screenshot](public/images/robot-logo.webp)